ImFluffeh/web-boilerplate/README.md

 - I wanted it to be abstract enough that expansion is very easy.
 The existing code should be possible to completely ignore, with some exceptions.
 The result was what you see here.

 ##### What if something doesn't work properly?
 - Let me know.
-I will do what I can to fix itr
+I will do what I can to fix it